Staying Intimate After Menopause

 We all know women experience emotional and physical changes during menopause and that it can take place between the age of 42 and 58.
 Some of those changes can have a more impactful effect than others.
 One side effect of menopause that gets talked about less than things like hot flashes and weight gain is sexual health.
+There are options out there when it comes to menopause treatment.

 That last one is a main reason couples avoid sex altogether.
 But it doesn’t have to be that way!